All Episodes

 It cannot explode like your tank is just waiting to explode on you.

-And the Renai Tankless Water Heater will last over twenty years, and it will never ever run out of hot water.
+And a Renaissance tankless water heater will last over 20 years, and it will never, ever run out of hot water.

 Dishwasher, washing machine, somebody washing the car with hot water, whatever, and your shower, it'll all be there for as long as you need it every place.